steveworley/decoupledkit-react/readme/react-apifailover.md

 ```

 ```
-# The GraphQL component is then imported
+# The component is then imported
 import APIDataFailoverApp from '../components/APIDataFailoverApp';
 # Then rendered within the container as a component
 render() { ....